Circle Builder | Artist | Collaboration Champion

 HOWDY AND WELCOME!

-Eternally flabbergasted by the wisdom of children, Maeli is a company member of PlayMakers Laboratory, professional theater artists collaborating with student writers throughout Chicago, and a former ensemble member and facilitator with Imagination Theater, a touring company using participatory theater to help young people practice social/emotional tools.
+Eternally flabbergasted by the wisdom of children, Maeli is a Company Member Emeritus of PlayMakers Laboratory, professional theater artists collaborating with student writers throughout Chicago, and a former ensemble member and facilitator with Imagination Theater, a touring company using participatory theater to help young people practice social/emotional tools.
 She formerly taught 7th and 8th grade English as a Second Language and has worked as a teaching artist with companies in Chicagoland, Providence, and New Haven.
 She served for two years as Managing Director of 16th Street Theater in Berwyn, IL, where she oversaw all educational programming including residencies in three Berwyn/Cicero high schools and a summer program commissioning professional playwrights to create original works for young actors.
 Maeli was also the recipient of a 2018 Illinois Arts Council StARTS grant to lead teach a devising residency in a Berwyn elementary school for students in grades 1-3.
 She received a 2019 Yale Presidential Public Service Fellowship for her work directing plays by middle school playwrights for the Dwight-Edgewood Project at Yale Repertory Theatre and the Yale School of Drama.

 When she's not theater making, Maeli enjoys dog appreciating, flute playing, yoga, restaurant hopping, and learning, because she is a big ole' nerd.